lake-wg/authz/draft-ietf-lake-authz.md

 W extracts from Voucher_Request:

 * SS - the selected cipher suite.
-* EK_CT - either an ephemeral public key or a KEM ciphertext.
+* EK_CT - either an ephemeral DH public key or a KEM ciphertext.
 * H_21 - the hash of message_2 and message_1.
 * ID_CRED_I - the identifier of U.
 * Fetch_CRED_U - flag indicating whether V requests W to return CRED_U.